se-edu/se-book/codeQuality/maximiseReadability/basic/avoidMagicNumbers/text.md

 <div id="body">

-When the code has a number that does not explain the meaning of the number, we call that a "magic number" (as in "the number appears as if by magic").
+When the code has a number that does not explain the meaning of the number, it is called a "magic number" (as in "the number appears as if by magic").
 Using a <tooltip content="e.g., `PI`">_named constant_</tooltip> makes the code easier to understand because the name tells us more about the meaning of the number.

 <box>